As a property owner in Florida, homestead exemption is one way to reduce the amount of real estate taxes you pay on your residential property.

-Homestead exemption is $25,000 deducted from your assessed value before the taxes are calculated plus up to an additional $25,000 homestead exemption applied to the assessed value above $50,000.
+Homestead exemption is $25,000 deducted from your assessed value before the taxes are calculated plus an additional homestead exemption up to $25,000 applied to the assessed value above $50,000.
 The additional exemption does not apply to school taxes.
 The year after you qualify for homestead exemption, your assessed value cannot increase more than 3% per year, or the increase in the consumer price index, whichever is lower.
 The increase is not automatic since the assessed value cannot be greater than the market value.

 Listed below are the documents required to complete your homestead application.
 All of these documents are required for all owners who reside on your property (legible copies are acceptable).
 A husband and wife may apply for their spouse as long as they bring their spouse's documents.
 Homebound persons should contact the Property Appraiser's office to arrange a home visit to file an application.
 We are at your service and we will be most happy to assist you any way we can.

 - Florida voter's information card OR a declaration of domicile recorded with the Clerk of the Court.

 - Florida driver's license.
 If you don't drive, a Florida ID card.

 - Florida vehicle registration, if you own or drive a vehicle in Florida (including leased vehicles).

 - Social security card OR a document with your number on it (i.e. income tax return).
 You must submit your spouse's social security number, even if they do not own the property.
 Per Florida Statute 196.011(1b), the Property Appraiser's Office may not grant an application for exemptions if the applicant refuses to submit their social security number and the social security number of their spouse if they are married.